gabrielg2020/goto/README.md

 | `excludeDirs` | Directories to be excluded from the search. | `".git", "node_modules"` |

 ## Contributing
 We welcome contributions!
-Please open an issue or pull request with your changes.
+Please look at [CONTRIBUTING.md](https://github.com/gabrielg2020/goto/blob/main/CONTRIBUTING.md) to learn how to contribute.

 ### developers.md
 The [developers.md](https://github.com/gabrielg2020/goto/blob/main/developers.md) file explains some key ideas and decisions, future consideration and extra knowledge of this project.